OCREVUS Sample Coding

 Many payers will not accept unspecified codes.
 If you use an unspecified code, please check with your payer.

-If your patient’s health insurance plan has issued a denial, your Neurology Field Reimbursement Manager (NFRM) or OCREVUS Access Solutions Specialist can provide resources as you prepare an appeal submission, as per your patient’s plan requirements.
+If your patient’s health insurance plan has issued a denial, your Neurology Field Reimbursement Manager (NFRM) or OCREVUS Patient Navigator can provide resources as you prepare an appeal submission, as per your patient’s plan requirements.

 If a plan issues a denial: